cypress-io/github-action/docs/MAINTENANCE.md

 ## Examples

-There are two groups of examples which are used to test and demonstrate the use of [cypress-io/github-action](https://github.com/cypress-io/github-action):

-1. The [examples](../examples) directory contains examples of the use of Cypress (Current) [Configuration](https://docs.cypress.io/guides/references/configuration) which applies to Cypress 10 and later.
+The [examples](../examples) directory contains examples of the use of Cypress (Current) [Configuration](https://docs.cypress.io/guides/references/configuration) which applies to Cypress 10 and later.
+These examples test and demonstrate the use of [cypress-io/github-action](https://github.com/cypress-io/github-action).

+The examples make use of [npm](https://www.npmjs.com/), [pnpm](https://pnpm.io/), [Yarn 1 (Classic)](https://classic.yarnpkg.com/) and [Yarn Modern](https://yarnpkg.com/) (Yarn 2 and later) to define and install the packages being used.

-2. The [examples/v9](../examples/v9) directory contains examples which are set up to use Cypress `9.7.0` which is the last version using [Legacy Configuration](https://docs.cypress.io/guides/references/legacy-configuration) which applies to Cypress 9 and below.
+*The previous [examples/v9](https://github.com/cypress-io/github-action/tree/v5/examples/v9) are archived in the [v5](https://github.com/cypress-io/github-action/tree/v5/) branch.
+This directory contains examples which were set up to use Cypress `9.7.0`, the last version using [Legacy Configuration](https://docs.cypress.io/guides/references/legacy-configuration), covering Cypress 9 and below.
+These `v9` examples are no longer maintained.

-The examples make use of [npm](https://www.npmjs.com/), [pnpm](https://pnpm.io/) and [Yarn 1 (Classic)](https://classic.yarnpkg.com/) to define and install the packages being used.

 ## Prerequisites